dickensas/smartlexer/README.md

 The primary objective of this utility is to tranform parameters and rename functions of an arbritary code statically

-## Technology Used
+## Mandatory dependencies
 This application uses flow_parser and JavaFX https://cdn.jsdelivr.net/npm/flow-parser@0.132.0/flow_parser.js

-This file needs to be copied and pasted to the root of the folder
+`flow_parser.js` This file needs to be copied and pasted to the root of the folder

 Download JavaFX